-The CTAA is given for a single technical achievement by a Corporate Partner in the field of ceramics that has been commercialized.
+The Corporate Technical Achievement Award is given annually, if any candidate be worthy, for a single technical achievement by a Corporate Partner in the field of ceramics that has been commercialized.
 The achievement preferably shall represent a gain to technology and society.